KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 #### Do you have any side project?
 What would you like to do if you had enough time?

-Yes, I have some side projects that I'm working on and I also work for some clients.
-If I had more time I would definitely spend it all on answering our reader's questions and help them with their problems.
+Yes, I have some side projects that I’m working on and I also work for some clients.
+If I had more time I would definitely spend it all on answering our reader’s questions and help them with their problems.

 #### Anything left you’d like to say? :)

-I'd like to thank you for the opportunity and **I'd like to thank all the readers of [Codrops](https://tympanus.com/codrops/)** for their support.
-I'd also like to wish you all the best for your website and blog and I'm looking forward to read many of your articles :)
+I’d like to thank you for the opportunity and **I’d like to thank all the readers of [Codrops](https://tympanus.com/codrops/)** for their support.
+I’d also like to wish you all the best for your website and blog and I’m looking forward to read many of your articles :)

 > Well, thank you very much for your time Manoela!
 Wish you the best for both your work at Codrops and your personal life.
 Oh, and congratulations for being part of the [2013 Awwwards jury](https://www.awwwards.com/jury/2013)! :)